Ida: Economists foresee only modest damage to US economy | Headlines

 - United States

-Hurricane Ida is sure to take a toll on the energy, chemical, and shipping industries that have major hubs along the Gulf Coast, but the impact on the overall U.S. economy should be modest so long as damage estimates don't rise sharply and refinery shutdowns are not prolonged, economists suggested Sunday.
+Hurricane Ida is sure to take a toll on the energy, chemical and shipping industries that have major hubs along the Gulf Coast, but the impact on the overall U.S. economy should be modest so long as damage estimates don't rise sharply and refinery shutdowns are not prolonged, economists suggested.

+Ida, which made landfall Sunday, is tied it for the fifth-strongest hurricane to ever hit the mainland.
+More than a million customers in Louisiana and Mississippi were without power Monday according to PowerOutage.US, which tracks outages nationwide.

+Oil prices weren't showing a spike in reaction to Ida on Monday even as the storm raged.
+Prices on the New York Mercantile Exchange were flat, down a bare 0.1per cent at USD68.69 per barrel.

-Zandi said he expects the nation's gross domestic product — its total output of goods and services — to grow at a 6.5% annual rate in the second half of this year, matching the average growth of the first six months.
-Still, besides the impact of Ida, Zandi noted that the highly contagious delta variant of the coronavirus poses risks to the economic outlook, depending on how much it leads Americans to slow their spending on travel, restaurant meals, or other forms of spending.
+Analysts at Citi Investment Research said the drag to GDP growth will be offset by subsequent reconstruction.
+However, they warned that “inflationary effects may be more persistent as demand for building materials, autos and workers will confront already existing shortages.”
+Zandi said he expects the nation's gross domestic product — its total output of goods and services — to grow at a 6.5per cent annual rate in the second half of this year, matching the average growth of the first six months.
+Still, besides the impact of Ida, Zandi noted that the highly contagious delta variant of the coronavirus poses risks to the economic outlook, depending on how much it leads Americans to slow their spending on travel, restaurant meals or other forms of spending.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)